700 Children's® – A Blog by Pediatric Experts

 • Teach children basic water safety skills.

 • Avoid distractions when supervising children around water.
-Adults watching kids in or near water should avoid distracting activities like reading books and talking on the phone.
+Adults watching kids in or near water should avoid distracting activities like reading books and using their phone.

 • Air-filled or foam toys are not safety devices.
 Don’t use air-filled or foam toys, such as “water wings,” “noodles,” or inner tubes, instead of life jackets.
 These toys are not life jackets and are not designed to keep swimmers safe.